Mario Kart™ 8 Deluxe Rulebook

 2.4 Internet Connection Disputes

-In the event that a match is affected by internet connection issues, please review and complete the steps in the IT Troubleshooting For Gameday Issues Help article.
+In the event that a match is affected by internet connection issues, please review and complete the steps in the help article for Internet Troubleshooting For Gameday Issues.

-If the steps provided do not resolve your connection issues, submit a support ticket with the type of connection issue you are running into along with the requested screenshots from the article above.
+If the steps provided do not resolve your connection issues, contact PlayVS Support with the type of connection issue you are running into along with the requested screenshots from the article above.

 Once connected with a representative, a PlayVS Admin will be sent to your match lobby chat to confirm the information submitted and address the situation.
 All disputes are addressed on a case-by-case basis, and rulings may require a restart, reschedule, or a loss for the game, set, or match.